 \section{Conclusion}

 Let us repeat and look at the previous discussion from a general point of view.
 Nobody will question that points and lines are geometric objects.
-Angles, introduced in this article as the union of two rays with a common apex, are geometric objects as well.
+Angles, being the union of two rays with a common apex, are geometric objects as well.
 There is a practical need to associate numerical measures with geometric objects.
 For lines, the natural way is to define a length unit (such as metre) with which, for every line, the length of a line segment can be measured.
-For angles, no matter how they are placed in the plane, the natural way is to identify those angles that are “of the same type” and define a measure that gives the same value to all angles of the same type.
-We have captured this idea by the definition of congruence of angles and have introduced the concept of geometric angle in Euclidean plane geometry as the congruence class of an angle.
-We have shown that the very notion of congruence of angles, and hence the geometric angles, relies crucially on the concept of length.
-However, since absolute length scales have no influence on angles, we must conclude that angular measure must be considered a function of length ratios.
+For angles, no matter how they are placed in the plane, the natural way is to identify those angles that are “of the same size” and define a measure that gives the same value to all angles of the same size.
+We have captured this idea by the definition of congruence of angles and have introduced the concept of angular magnitude in Euclidean plane geometry as a congruence class of angles.
+We have shown that the very notion of congruence of angles, and hence the angular magnitudes, relies crucially on the concept of length.
+However, since length units have no influence on angles, we must conclude that angular measure must be considered a function of length ratios.